RingierIMU/candidate-challenge-full-stack/README.md

 ### Senior Level
 * A working project
-* The front end build setup shows a good understanding of how to configure a modern Javascript framework and *Tailwind CSS* for development and production
+* The front end build setup shows a good understanding of how to configure a modern frontent pipeline and *Tailwind CSS* for development and production
 * Tailwind CSS should be used correctly to enable a responsive design and to style the UI into something decent
-* The Javascript framework is implemented as expected to produce a functional front end
+* The frontend framework is implemented as expected to produce a functional front end
 * The back end is configured such that the basics for a new system are set up correctly
 * The back end is architected in an understandable and maintainable way using up to date framework techniques
 * Tests are expected, however, there does not need to be full coverage.
 It should be clear from the tests that are written that testing was planned